Master of Education in Counseling - Student Affairs

 - Depending on your planned submission date, all application materials must be received by one of the two due dates (March 15 or June 15).

-- They will be reviewed and admission notifications are mailed to students by approximately April 15 or July 15.
+- Applications will be reviewed and admission notifications are sent to students by approximately April 15 or July 15.

 - It is the student’s responsibility to ensure that his or her application file is complete.
 Incomplete files are not reviewed.